Baishe Srabon: Plot

-Probir tells Abhijit that he went to work the day after losing his wife and child, encouraging him to be strong.
-Surjo takes Amrita to a cemetery, telling her that he would propose to her in a few days.
-However, a police constable sees them and mistakes the couple of trying to have sex.
-Both Surjo and Amrita end up at the police station after she slaps the police officer.
-Abhijit, still tipsy, rescues them when the officer recognises Amrita as his girlfriend; the duo reconcile.
+Probir rebukes the weeping Abhijit and tells him that once, he reported back to duty the day after cremating his wife and child, encouraging him to always feel to be the luckiest person on the world because there's always someone who has worse fate than him.
+As the discussions continue, Probir soon traces the dots and, realised that Abhijit had a break-up with his girlfriend; softening, he advises to reconcile with her (and, as it is implied, scraps the suspension order).
+Abhijit, still tipsy, rescues Amrita and Shurjo when Debu recognises Amrita as Abhijit's girlfriend and the two lovers reconcile while Shurjo gracefully shelves his proposal plans.
 The next day, while randomly discussing poets and poems, Probir and Abhijit deduce that the killer strikes on the death anniversaries of well-known Bengali poets.
-When they search all possible days the killer could strike, they discover that the next date is 29 June, which is the death anniversary of Michael Madhusudan Dutt.
-Amrita tells Abhijit what she and Surjo have been doing, including the interview with Nibaron.
+When they search all possible days the killer could strike, they discover that the next date is 29 June: Michael Madhusudan Dutt's death anniversary.
+Amrita tells Abhijit what she and Shurjo have been doing, including the interview with Nibaron.